dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 ### Naming Conventions

-#### DiagnositicListener Names
+#### DiagnosticListener Names

- * CONSIDER - the likely scenarios for USING information when deciding how may DiagnositicListener to have and the events in each.
-Keep in mind that it is **very easy and efficient** to filter all the events in a particular listener so ideally the most important scnearios involve turning in whole listners.
-You may need to split a source into multiple smaller ones to achieve this and this is OK.
-For example There are both incomming Http request and outgoing Http requests and you may only need one or the other, so having a System.Net.Http.Incomming and System.Net.Http.OutGoing for each sub-case is good.
+ * CONSIDER - the likely scenarios for USING information when deciding how may DiagnosticListener to have and the events in each.
+Keep in mind that it is **very easy and efficient** to filter all the events in a particular listener so ideally the most important scenarios involve turning on whole listeners and not needing to filter for particular events.
+You may need to split a source into multiple smaller ones to achieve this, and this is OK.
+For example there are both incomming Http request and outgoing Http requests and you may only need one or the other, so having a System.Net.Http.Incomming and System.Net.Http.OutGoing for each sub-case is good.

  * CONSIDER -  the likely volume of events.
-High volume events may deserve their own DiagnositicListener.
+High volume events may deserve their own DiagnosticListener.
 You don't really want to mix high volume and low volume events in the same listener unless they both support the same scenario.
-It is OK however to put several **low volume** events in a 'miscelaneous' listener, even if they support different scenarios if it simplifies things enough.
+It is OK however to put several **low volume** events in a 'miscellaneous' listener, even if they support different scenarios if it simplifies things enough.

- * DO - Consider the scenario when picking the name for the DiagnositicListener.
-Often This name is the component in which the DiagnositicListener lives, but **usage scnearios trump component naming**.
-You want it to be the case that users can correctly guess which listeners to activate knowing just their scneario.
+ * DO - Consider the scenario when picking the name for the DiagnosticListener.
+Often, this name is the component in which the DiagnosticListener lives, but **usage scenarios trump component naming**.
+You want it to be the case that users can correctly guess which listeners to activate knowing just their scenario.

- * DO - Make the name for the DiagnositicListeners **globally unique**.
+ * DO - Make the name for the DiagnosticListeners **globally unique**.
 This is Typically done by making the first part of the name the component (e.g. System.Net.Http)

  * DO - Use dots '.' to create multi-part names.
 This works well if the name is a Name of a component (which uses dots).

- * DO NOT - name the listener after the Listener (thus something like System.Net.HttpDIagnosticListener is bad).
+ * DO NOT - name the listener after the Listener (thus something like System.Net.HttpDiagnosticListener is bad).

 #### EventNames